MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Resume-Job.md

 If you submit a job in a different state, Resume-Job runs the resume operation on the job, but generates a warning to notify you that the job could not be resumed.
 To suppress the warning, use the WarningAction common parameter with a value of SilentlyContinue.

-If a job is not of a type that supports resuming, such as a workflow job (PSWorkflowJob), Resume-Job throws a terminating error.
+If a job is not of a type that supports resuming, such as a workflow job (PSWorkflowJob), Resume-Job returns a terminating error.

 The mechanism and location for saving a suspended job might vary depending on the job type.
 For example, suspended workflow jobs are saved in a flat file store by default, but can also be saved in a SQL database.